Optional Videos for this Lesson

 To make a pie chart in Excel:

-• Make sure the categorical column (Reason) and the Count column are next to each other with the Count column on the right and highlight both of them.
+• Make sure the categorical column and the count column are next to each other with the count column on the right.
+Then, highlight the entire table.

 • Click on the Insert tab, then click on the Pie chart button.